Man6733ish/Sentiment-Analysis-using-LSTM/README.md

 # Sentiment Analysis using LSTM model

-It is a Natural Language Processing Problem where we are doing sentiment analysis to identify if the person is in depression or not based on his tweets
+It is a Natural Language Processing Problem where we are doing sentiment analysis to identify if the person is in depression or not based on his tweets.
+ALso we will see how we can increase the efficiency of the model by using LSTM (99.5%)

 ## Acknowledgements